 There’s no better feeling than waking up to a clean and well-maintained home.
 When your space is devoid of clutter, it’s easier to focus and be productive.
 In contrast, when your home is cluttered with dirty clothes splayed across the floor, your appliances are breaking down and grime is stuck to the kitchen counter, it’s not good for your mental health.

 For this reason, keeping a consistent home maintenance checklist is a must.
-When you’re diligent about maintaining your home, you create a peaceful living space while potentially increasing the value of your property.
+When you’re diligent about maintaining and improving your home, you create a peaceful living space while potentially increasing the value of your property.

 The Benefits of DIY Home Maintenance

 It’s no secret that a cluttered home can lead to an anxious mind.
 Research even suggests that clutter can lead to a decrease in life satisfaction among adults.
 It only then makes sense that a well-maintained home can lead to a happier life.
 Additionally, other benefits from regular home maintenance include:

 - Enhanced home safety: By cleaning your appliances regularly, you can prevent potential disasters.
 For example, when you clean your dryer, you could reduce the potential of all-too-common dryer fires.